 Uniontown is a very small town located in the state of Alabama.
 With a population of 1,963 people and just one neighborhood, Uniontown is the 213th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Uniontown is generally considered to be a blue-collar town.
-49.86% of the Uniontown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Uniontown, you'll notice that it is more blue-collar than most other communities in America.
+49.86% of Uniontown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Uniontown is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Uniontown who work in healthcare (18.18%), farm management occupations (12.67%), and healthcare suport services (9.37%).

-As is often the case in a small town, Uniontown doesn't have a public transportation system that people use for their commute.
+Uniontown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Uniontown in 2022 was $14,957, which is low income relative to Alabama and the nation.
 This equates to an annual income of $59,828 for a family of four.
 Uniontown also has one of the higher rates of people living in poverty in the nation, with 49.18% of its population below the federal poverty line.